Skip to main content

 What warranty comes with the install?

-Our install carries a 10-year parts and 10-year labor warranty, and the Goodman equipment has its factory warranty on top of that.
+Our install carries a 10-year parts warranty plus a labor warranty (2 years standard, extended to 10 years with our maintenance plan), subject to your contract terms, and the Goodman equipment has its factory warranty on top of that.
 If something tied to our work needs attention, we come back.

 Got a real problem?